-All threats of (or actual) violence, both direct and indirect, should be reported as soon as possible to your immediate supervisor or the Town Manager.
-This includes threats by employees, as well as threats by citizens, vendors, solicitors or other member of the public.
+All threats of (or actual) violence, both direct and indirect, should be reported as soon as possible to your the employee's immediate supervisor or the Town Manager.
+This includes threats by employees, as well as threats by citizens, vendors, solicitors or other members of the public.
 When reporting a threat of violence, the employee should be as specific and detailed as possible.
+Any employee found to be responsible for threats of (or actual) violence or other conduct that is in violation of these guidelines will be subject to prompt disciplinary action up to and including termination of employment.